nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 connection where the ticket was received, then the client MUST terminate the TLS connection with an illegal_parameter alert.

+It is valid for a client to send a ClientHello that contains both the "early_data" and "token_binding" extensions, but without the "early_token_binding" extension.
+This combination means that the client is attempting to resume a connection and is sending early data, but the client is not using Token Binding on this resumed connection (if the server accepts the early data).
+The presence of the "token_binding" extension is so the client can negotiate the use of Token Binding for this connection if the server rejects early data.
+A server's options on receiving this combination of extensions in the ClientHello are to 1) accept early data and continue the connection with no Token Binding, 2) reject early data and negotiate the use of Token Binding for this connection, or 3) reject early data and do not negotiate Token Binding for this connection.

 If a server receives a ClientHello with the "early_token_binding" extension and supports Token Binding in 0-RTT data, it MUST perform the following checks: